One-Pan Cheesy Chicken, Broccoli, and Rice

 Which is why I made this One-Pan Mexican Rice Chicken yesterday.
 I loathe dishes.
 This is a trend I plan on hanging on to for a while.

-I wasn’t planning on sharing this dish, which is why there aren’t any step-by-step shots.
+To be honest, I wasn’t planning on sharing this dish, which is why there aren’t any step-by-step shots.
 But I have your back y’all.
 Easy dinners are hard to come by so I had to share.
+Especially chicken dinners (like these Baked Chicken Chimichangas).

-I made it purely out of necessity.
-I was trying to keep my house clean for 12 hours before I had to host Bunko and looked up one-pan dishes so that I could keep my kitchen clean and still feed my family.
+I made it purely out of necessity trying to keep my house clean for 12 hours before I had to host Bunko so I looked up one-pan dishes so that I could keep my kitchen clean and still feed my family.

 After I made it, it looked so pretty so I snapped a couple of pictures just in case.
 I found this recipe over at No. 2 Pencil.
 She has a ton of one-pot recipes that you guys should check out.